On The Course of Love

 Last night, I picked it up again.

 I was preparing for our next New Mom’s Circle at the wellness club.
-Our topic this week is a juicy one: Date Night & Romance after kids.
-And I guess I was curious—how would the book land now, as a mother, as someone deeper into the rhythm of marriage?
+This week’s topic: Date Night & Romance after kids.
+And I was curious—how would the book land now, as a mother, as someone deeper into the rhythm of marriage?

-One line in particular stayed with me: “Real love is a skill.”
+One line from the book stayed with me: “Real love is a skill.”

-I think I finally understand what she meant.
-Not niceness.
-Not politeness.
-But the kind of kindness that softens anger.
-That makes space for imperfection.
+At our engagement, my mother-in-law said something simple: Choose kindness.
+Not the polite kind.
+Not the surface-level kind.
+But the kind that softens anger.
+That makes room for imperfection.
 That steadies you when you’re unraveling.

-I see this in my husband.
-He’s not a romantic in the traditional sense—but when I look closely, I notice how often he chooses patience.
-How he lets the heat of a moment pass and comes back with gentleness.
-That kind of quiet strength—that’s what love looks like now.
+I see it in my husband.
+He’s not a grand-gesture romantic.
+But he chooses patience.
+He lets the heat of the moment pass and comes back soft.
+That quiet steadiness—that’s what love looks like now.

-That one felt like a deep breath.
+It felt like a deep breath.
 Because staying—really staying—is an act of love.
-Not staying out of duty.
-But staying with someone.
-Staying for something.
-Choosing to see the person behind the mood, the exhaustion, the moment.
+Not out of duty.
+Not because you must.
+But because you see the person behind the mood, the exhaustion, the mess.
+That’s romance now: not grand, but grounded.
+Not spectacle, but presence.
+A shared look in the chaos.
+A quiet, “I got you.”

 Black Ceramic